Search

 Historic Landmarks

 Two islands are most likely to satisfy tourists interested in history – Oahu and the Big Island.
 The Big Island has several interesting landmarks that relate to the History of the Hawaiian people including the remains of old temples.
 Oahu features both ancient and contemporary Hawaiian history and has many landmarks relating to WWII.
-Oahu is also home to the magnificent Bishop Museum, Hawaii's state museum of natural and cultural history.
-The 14 acre Museum campus is a must see for all Oahu visitors.
+Oahu is also home to the Bishop Museum, Hawaii's state museum of natural and cultural history.

 Romantic Atmosphere